weitnow/rayFighter/README.md

 And then init the StateMachine like this: getStatemachine().init(customStateMap);

+All States inherit from State, which has:
+#### Membervariables
+- owner          (BaseCharacter*)
+- opponent       (BaseCharacter*)
+- statemachine   (Statemachine*)
+- gameState      (GameState*)
+#### Methodes
+- checkForHit()
+- hasAnimationFinished

+### Input
+A Instance of InputHandler is created in the Game-Class and called in its update method.
+The variable inputHandler which holds the instance is valid through all the GameStates.
+The InputHandler class has has to membervariables, player1Controller and player2Controller, which holds this bools:
+- moveLeft
+- moveRight
+- jump
+- duck
+- punch
+- kick
+- block
+#### specialmoves
+- fireball
+- spear
+- isLeft
+#### general input
+- key_esc
+- key_enter
+- key_q

 ## Todos
 Implement fireball as specialmove and see how well it works with the current hitbox and statemachine system